 - This intersection had a crash severity rate that was higher than any other intersection within Albuquerque during the period of 2004-2006.

-- According to a 2011 Mid-Region Council of Governments Safety Report, the intersection of Candelaria Road NW and Rio Grande Boulevard NW had a rate of pedestrian-involved accidents triple the average rate of the rest of the Albuquerque Metropolitan Planning Area.
-The rate is the same as the intersection of San Mateo and Montgomery.
+- According to a 2011 Mid-Region Council of Governments Safety Report, the intersection of Candelaria Road NW and Rio Grande Boulevard NW had a rate of pedestrian-involved accidents, triple the average rate of the rest of the Albuquerque Metropolitan Planning Area.
+That rate is the same as the intersection of San Mateo and Montgomery.